saafihub/mobile_simple_app/README.md

     2. Modular and Layered Architecture:Each layer of the framework is decoupled, meaning that changes in one layer (e.g., page object or locators) do not directly affect the other layers.
-        Layer 1: Test Data Layer: Stores the test data (cases.json or excel etc) Layer 2: Page Object Layer: Page classes that encapsulate UI elements and methods to interact with those elements.
+        Layer 1: Test Data Layer: Stores the test data (cases.json or excel etc) Layer 2: Page Object Layer: Page classes that encapsulate ui elements and methods to interact with those elements.
         Layer 3: Test Logic Layer: Includes the test actions that drive the interactions, calling methods from the page classes.
         Layer 4: Test Runner Layer: The entry point to initiate test execution, manage setup and teardown and other configurations.
-        Layer 5: Test Report Layer: Generate detailed test reports after execution that include passed, failed, and skipped test cases.
+        Layer 5: Test Report Layer: Generate detailed test reports after execution.

-    3. Test Execution Flow: The test execution process will be managed through a test runner like pytest, nose, junit, testng etc.
+    3. Test Execution Flow: The test execution process will be managed through a test runner with pytest.

 **Test Architecture and Tools:**